graphprotocol/graph-node/docs/getting-started.md

 The eventHandlers functions return `void`.
 The only way that entities may be added to the The Graph is by calling `Store.set()`. `Store.set()` may be called multiple times in an event handler.

+**Note** `Store.set()` will only set the entity attributes that have explicitly been set on the `Entity`.
+Attributes which are not explicitly set, or unset by calling `Entity.unset(<attribute>)`, will not be overwritten.

 ## 4 Build
-### 4.1 Compile your mappings
-To compile your mappings run `yarn build` in your subgraph directory.

-This is useful for verifying that your mappings and subgraph manifest were written correctly.

-### 4.2 Deploy your mappings to IPFS
+### 4.1 Build and deploy your mappings to IPFS
-In order to deploy your subgraph to your Graph Node, the subgraph manifest will first need to be deployed to IPFS (along with all linked files).
+In order to deploy your subgraph to your Graph Node, the subgraph manifest will first need to be built and deployed to IPFS (along with all linked files).

 Follow the instructions [here](https://ipfs.io/docs/getting-started/) to start a locally running IPFS daemon.